 I've collected a list of books, and sometimes their contents, here for sharing.
+If you want to try things out, I've listed materials suppliers at the end.
 My focus is on japanning wood with shellac varnishes, but I'll include other meanings of japanning over time.

 (Yes, right now this is English-language-centric.
 I hope to expand well beyond that!)